 Who is in the vision with a message calling for help?
 Kodai, who is the target of government monitoring, heads alone for the moon…

 The day is December 8, and the former Yamato crew gathers at Hero’s Hill to observe the anniversary of Captain Okita’s death.
 But their hearts are heavy.
-Earth seems to have been reborn from the Cosmo Reverse System, but they can’t help but be troubled by the thriving cities that have forgotten Earth’s past, and the sight of the federal government working hard at military expansion with Andromeda as a symbol of reconstruction.
+Earth seems to have been reborn from the Cosmo Reverse System, but they can’t help but be troubled by a culture that seems to have forgotten its own past.
+More troubling is the government’s rush toward military expansion with Andromeda as a symbol of reconstruction.
 Sanada mentions to Kodai that the comm system for the entire solar system was disrupted shortly after Yamato took its shot.
 Everyone saw a phantom at that moment; Shima saw his own father.
 All were told to board Yamato.
 Yuki claims not to have seen anyone in her vision.

 An anxious Kodai returns to the former Far East District Headquarters underground.
-When a sizable number of armed men arrive at the site, he is ushered into a hiding place by Klaus Kiman (disguising himself as an Earthman), who informs him that all the members of Yamato’s crew are being monitored.
-He says that Garmillas owes Yamato a debt, and to visit Varel at the Garamillas lunar embassy, who has information about the vision.
+When several armed men arrive at the site, he is ushered into a hiding place by Klaus Keyman (disguising himself as an Earthman), who informs him that all the members of Yamato’s crew are being monitored.
+He says that Garmillas owes Yamato a debt, and to visit Varel at the Garamillas lunar embassy, for more information about the vision.

-As Planet Telezart is “cocooned,” Zordar is aware that Teresa has sent the message and orders the White Comet to advance.
+As Planet Telezart is “cocooned,” Zordar is made aware that Teresa has sent the message and he orders the Imperial Planet Gatlantis to advance.
 Their target is Earth…

 Episode 2 notes

 The highlight of the first half is the launching ceremony of the Andromeda class.
 Along with the surprise of Andromeda being mass-produced, it’s a scene that impresses on us the current state of Earth’s military expansion.